 A Vice Principal shares…

-I am Vice Principal at an urban high school.
+I am a Vice Principal at an urban high school.
 Recently I addressed a male student who cyber-bullied a female classmate through instant messaging with her while at home.
 He made several comments attacking her character and used vulgar language referring to her as “a slut.”
 The bullying continued the next day at school in a similar manner to what had been made by instant messaging.

 I met with the student in my office and he took responsibility for the bullying.
 During the interview it became apparent to me that the student had fine qualities and values that conflicted with his behaviour towards the female student.
 I asked how his parents were going to react to his behaviour when I informed them.